project-ncl/pnc/README.md

 3. Configure your JEE server (EAP) for keycloak
   * Use -Dauth.eap.home=``<path to your EAP installation>`` with you build command, if you want EAP configure for Keycloak.
   According the http://docs.jboss.org/keycloak/docs/1.1.0.Final/userguide/html/ch08.html#jboss-adapter-installation installation will be performed on server for the given path.

-## Using an alternate JBoss server location

-By default, the Maven build will download JBoss EAP and extract it to a local directory such as `target/jboss-eap-6.4`.
-However, you can also configure and run tests in an alternate JBoss EAP location.
-The first step is to install the necessary HSQL and Postgresql JDBC drivers and datasources.

-    $ cd test-arquillian-container
-    $ mvn clean install -Pconfigure-test-container -Dtest.server.build.dir=/path/to/eap/server

-The container-tests can be run against this JBoss server using similar command line options.

-    $ mvn clean install -Pcontainer-tests -Dtest.server.build.dir=/path/to/eap/server

 ## Manually Configuring the Datasource for HSQL DB